fnk0/FlashCards-Codelab/README.md

 ###### Adding Dependencies
-Android studio uses the [Gradle](http://www.gradle.org/) with the [Android plugin](http://tools.android.com/tech-docs/new-build-system/user-guide)to manaje it's dependencies and build system.
+Android studio uses the [Gradle](http://www.gradle.org/) with the [Android plugin](http://tools.android.com/tech-docs/new-build-system/user-guide) to manage it's dependencies and build system.
-Each of the modules has it's own build.gradle file to manaje specific dependencies necessary for each module.
+Each of the modules has it's own build.gradle file to manage specific dependencies necessary for each module.

 With the newest version of Android Studio sometimes Gradle makes the mistake of setting the app to target SDK 20 which is current the Android Wear SDK so let's change it a little bit.